Common Career Mistakes and How to Avoid Them

 Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are the biggest mistakes people make when choosing a career?
+What are some of the common errors people make when choosing a career?

-How can I ensure that I don’t take the wrong career route?
+How can I ensure that I don’t take the wrong career track?

 Is it ever too late to make a change in your career?

-How can I stand from the crowd in my chosen field?
+How can I make myself stand apart in my chosen field?

 Conclusion